 R v Chana, Kingston Crown Court (May/June 2009)

-R v Otis Matthews, Chester Crown Court and Liverpool Crown Court (June/September 2007)
+R v Otis Matthews, Court of Appeal, Chester Crown Court and Liverpool Crown Court (2006/7)

-Recent successes include favourable settlement v Ministry of Defence for malicious prosecution of two soldiers charged with conspiracy to murder.
+Patrick represented two Claimants who achieved a favourable settlement in an action against the Ministry of Defence for malicious prosecution following a charge of conspiracy to murder.